 Get additional information, including course listings and course descriptions.

 Careers in Physical Therapy

-A successful PTA exhibits empathy and understanding for patients with all types of illnesses and disabilities while demonstrating competency in knowledge and clinical skills.
+A successful PTA exhibits empathy and understanding for patients with all illnesses and disabilities while demonstrating competency in knowledge and clinical skills.
 A career in physical therapy is challenging but extremely rewarding.
 Common areas of employment include:

 - Rehabilitation facilities

 - Home health